Professional Reviews

 Community forums

-FamiSafe’s phone support could be better.
-While it offers 24-hour phone support on weekdays and operates phone lines in the USA, Asia, and Europe, it provides a generic phone number operated by FamiSafe’s parent company: Wondershare.
-Wondershare sells 23 different products, so when I contacted them, I had to go through a listing of different product categories (i.e. Digital Creativity Products, Data Management Products, etc.) until I found FamiSafe.
-It quickly got frustrating having to navigate the different categories trying to reach a FamiSafe specialist, but when I eventually got through to one, they were pretty friendly and helpful.
+FamiSafe’s phone support could be better as well.
+While it offers 24-hour phone support on weekdays and operates phone lines in the US, Asia, Canada, and Europe, as well as one international number, it provides a generic phone number operated by Wondershare.
+Like with live chat, you have to sift through a list of different product categories until you find FamiSafe, which was frustrating.
+When I eventually got through to a phone support rep, they were friendly and helpful.

 FamiSafe Customer Support